Russell Crowe: Other sporting interests

 Two of his cousins, Martin Crowe and Jeff Crowe, captained the New Zealand national cricket team.

 Crowe watches and plays cricket, and captained the 'Australian' Team containing Steve Waugh against an English side in the 'Hollywood Ashes' Cricket Match.
 On 17 July 2009, Crowe took to the commentary box for British sports channel Sky Sports as the 'third man' during the second Test of the 2009 Ashes series, between England and Australia.

 Crowe is a fan of the New Zealand All Blacks rugby team.

 He is friends with Lloyd Carr, the former coach of the University of Michigan Wolverines American football team, and Carr used Crowe's movie Cinderella Man to motivate his 2006 team following a 7–5 season the previous year.
 Upon hearing of this, Crowe called Carr and invited him to Australia to address his rugby league team, the South Sydney Rabbitohs, which Carr did the following summer.
 In September 2007, after Carr came under fire following the Wolverines' 0–2 start, Crowe travelled to Ann Arbor, Michigan for the Wolverines' 15 September game against Notre Dame to show his support for Carr.
 He addressed the team before the game and watched from the sidelines as the Wolverines defeated the Irish 38–0.
 Crowe is also a fan of the National Football League.
 On 22 October 2007, Crowe appeared in the booth of a Monday night game between the Indianapolis Colts and the Jacksonville Jaguars.

 He is also a fan of Leeds United and narrated the Amazon Prime documentary Take Us Home: Leeds United.

-Additionally, he has revealed in Italian media that he is a Lazio fan as well.
+Crowe has revealed in Italian media that he is a Lazio fan as well.